Written by Amy Baker,

 If you need a good solicitor in Ireland, click to be introduced to our recommended legal partner.

 Abbie offered a couple of pieces of advice: “Firstly, you can obtain authorised copies of documents that you don’t already own by applying to the registry office that originally issued them.
 For a small fee to cover postage, birth (£10), marriage (£10) and death (£10) certificates can be posted to you.
 You simply have to explain why you need them.
 For example, I only had my short-form birth certificate, but I’ve recently obtained a new authorised version of my full birth certificate.
 Secondly, remember that all of the documents that you send off when applying for Irish citizenship must be certified by a witness.
 This was simple.
-I just contacted a local solicitor, and popped in with my passport and documentation to have it certified.
+I just contacted a local solicitor and popped in with my passport and documentation to have it certified.
 It cost £20 and took less than 15 minutes.”

 Applying for an Irish passport

-Also, we chatted to Becki Enright, a travel writer and PR professional.
+Also, we chatted with Becki Enright, a travel writer and PR professional.
 She explained her reasons for wanting an Irish passport and how she went about successfully obtaining Irish citizenship.
-Becki is based in Vienna in Austria and wants to retain her right to live and work in the EU.
+Becki is based in Vienna, Austria and wants to retain her right to live and work in the EU.
 Fortunately, her grandparents on her Dad’s side were Irish.
 “I’m proud of my Irish heritage and Brexit pushed me to start the application process.
 I don’t want to leave my EU home country of Austria.”

-“My first step was applying for the documentation I needed to prove my granddads’ Irish heritage.
+“My first step was applying for the documentation I needed to prove my granddad’s Irish heritage.
 I applied for these online from The National Archives of Ireland.
 I took all of my identification, my birth certificate and my father’s birth certificate to the Irish Embassy in Vienna, but I was turned away.
 Before I could submit my application for Irish Citizenship, they needed me to get the marriage and divorce certificates for my parents, and my father’s passport – on headed paper, with a solicitor’s stamp.”

-Becki revealed that it took 30-minutes to fill in the passport application, but the amount of hours spent gathering documents is ‘harder to quantify’.
+Becki revealed that it took 30 minutes to fill in the passport application, but the amount of hours spent gathering documents is ‘harder to quantify’.
 She revealed, “It was a long process of rooting around for what we already had, and then establishing what else we needed to order.”
 In terms of waiting time at the Irish Embassy, Becki spent around an hour hanging around per each application, waiting for the documents to be filed and signed off.
 The passport application took four to six weeks and her citizenship came through in six months.

 “It cost me €230 (£205) to apply for citizenship and €75 (£67) for my passport.
 It cost £10 for every certificate obtained, and around £15 for a solicitor’s stamp and letterhead.
 Fortunately, there was no need for me to travel to Ireland to make the application.”